-On December 14, 2020, UPS Healthcare delivered to Long Island Jewish Medical Center in New York the very first doses of the first COVID-19 vaccine authorized in the United States.
+On 14 December 2020, UPS Healthcare delivered to Long Island Jewish Medical Center in New York the very first doses of the first COVID-19 vaccine authorised in the United States.
 In the 14 months since, the global healthcare logistics leader has delivered a staggering 1.5 billion more COVID-19 vaccine doses … with 99.9% on-time performance.

 UPS Healthcare has also played a critical pandemic role in planning and coordinating global logistics movements of vaccine clinical trials, personal protective equipment, test kits, ventilators, and other resources that have allowed patients and healthcare professionals to combat COVID-19 and its variants.

 For Novavax, UPS Healthcare will store vaccine for distribution at a state-of-the-art facility in Roermond, Netherlands that has expertise and experience in handling a multitude of biopharma products.
 Roermond has cooler pallet positions to preserve biologics like the Novavax vaccine.